josephmjoy/robotics/python_robotutils/NOTES.md

   the client.

 ## February 6, 2018C JMJ: Thoughts on default 'system' channels
-Have RobotComm publish some reserved channels, such as 'ping' - any service can be pinged for health, say.
+Have `RobotComm` publish some reserved channels, such as 'ping' - any service can be pinged for health, say.
-A standard set of commands and responses can be suggested, such as uptime and epoch (updated each time service is restarted), CPU utilization, #processes, #threads, %memory used, etc. Maybe this special channel is called `_sysinfo` and is a hidden channel - is responded to by RobotComm itself as a convenience.
-Also can query RobotComm's own internal stats.
+A standard set of commands and responses can be suggested, such as uptime and epoch (updated each time service is restarted), CPU utilization, #processes, #threads, %memory used, etc. Maybe this special channel is called `_sysinfo` and is a hidden channel - is responded to by `RobotComm` itself as a convenience.
+Also can query `RobotComm`'s own internal stats.

-## February 6, 2018B JMJ: RobotComm command line 'ping' utility design
+## February 6, 2018B JMJ: `RobotComm` command line 'ping' utility design
 `rcping` is the name of a proposed utility to encompass the capability of `EchoClient` and `EchoServer`.
 General guidelines:
 1. Client and server roles are decoupled - they don't depend on each other.
 In particular, the client can be used to send user-supplied messages or commands to a destination, which will be useful for testing.
 Similarly, the server can supply canned responses to a client.
-1. Can use a config file for supplying more detailed information - not a hardcoded file location - a user-supplied file and section for extra configuration information.
+1. Can use a configuration file for supplying more detailed information - not a hardcoded file location - a user-supplied file and section for extra configuration information.

 Client-side features: